 This course counts as 30 PDUs, helping you earn or maintain your PMI credential.

 About IATA Classroom Training

 We train more than 10,000 aviation professionals annually through our global network of IATA Training Centers, Regional Training Partners, and in private in-company sessions.
-IATA is a Registered Education Provider of the Project Management Institute (PMI).
+IATA has been reviewed and approved as a provider of project management training by the Project Management Institute (PMI).
 Our 200+ classroom courses are developed using IATA’s unique industry insight and delivered by IATA Instructors, experts in their fields.
 More

 The PMI Registered Education Provider logo is a registered mark of the Project Management Institute, Inc.